kubernetes/community/contributors/design-proposals/raw-block-pv.md

 fsType in the StorageClass can be used by the provisioner to indicate how to create the volume.
-The proposal for this value is defined here: https://github.com/kubernetes/kubernetes/pull/45345 Therefore, a provisioner could potentially provision a block device and install the filesystem onto it by indicating the volumeMode as 'block' but the fsType as 'xfs'.
-This section is provided as a general guideline, but each provisioner may implement their parameters independent of what is defined here.
+The proposal for this value is defined here: https://github.com/kubernetes/kubernetes/pull/45345 This section is provided as a general guideline, but each provisioner may implement their parameters independent of what is defined here.
 It is our recommendation that the volumeMode in the PVC be the guidance for the provisioner and overrides the value given in the fstype.
 Therefore a provisioner should be able to ignore the fstype and provision a block device if that is what the user requested via the PVC and the provisioner can support this.